confluentinc/cp-docker-images/docs/installation/clustered-deployment.rst

        docker-compose up

    In another terminal window, go to the same directory (kafka-cluster).
-Before we move on, let's make sure the services are up and running:
+Before you move on, make sure the services are up and running:

    .. codewithvars:: bash